-Our news desk deals with enquiries from local, regional and national media, working very hard to provide a fast and efficient response.
+Our Communications Team runs a news desk, which primarily deals with enquiries from local, regional and national media, working very hard to provide a fast and efficient response.

 Larger scale incidents and general news are added to the News page, highlighted on the homepage and tweeted out via @EastEnglandAmb and posted on Facebook.
 Routine incidents are posted on the Incident page, with the latest incident posted highlighted on our incident bar across the site..

-For media enquiries about incidents we may have attended, contact the news desk on firstname.lastname@example.org or 01763 268772.
-During large-scale incidents, follow our Twitter feed for the most up to date information - it helps our Communications team handle the volume of work to do during such an incident, which helps you!
+For media enquiries about incidents you understand we have attended, contact the news desk on firstname.lastname@example.org or 01763 268772.
+During large-scale incidents, we use aTwitter-first approach, so follow our account feed for the most up to date information - it helps us handle the volume of work to do during such an incident, which helps you!